cmendible/golang-for-csharp-developers/03-variables/README.md

 ## Variable declaration

-As you can see in the example, go offers to types of variable declaration and initialisation:
+As you can see in the example, go offers two types of variable declaration and initialisation:

 Option 1: definition without var (the most common)